Dental Implants in Randolph, NJ

 A dental implant is the only tooth replacement that replaces a missing tooth root with a titanium post implanted surgically in your jaw.
 With the implant taking up the function of the lost root, bone in your jaw continues to regenerate, keeping it strong and healthy and keeping surrounding teeth stable.

-Steps for Getting a Dental Implant
+Steps for Getting a Dental Implant in Randolph, NJ

 The first step is an evaluation with our dental implant appointment at Randolph Dental Associates, so Dr. Kaplan can see if you’re a good candidate for dental implants.
-If you and Dr. Kaplan decide you are, that the next step is to have the implant post placed surgically in your jaw.
+If you and Dr. Kaplan decide you are, the next step is to have the implant post placed surgically in your jaw.
 This part of the process is performed by a top specialist in our area with whom Dr. Kaplan coordinates to plan your implant placement.

 Once the implant is placed in your jaw, the next step is a healing period where the titanium implant fuses securely with bone and tissue around it.
 This process is called osseointegration and takes anywhere from four to six months to complete.